-From Tired and Not-So-ocol to “Effortless” Shine
+From Tired and Not-So-Cool to “Effortless” Shine

 The simple trick transformed the kitchen area.
-Sure, if you want the handles and knobs on cupboards and closets to be focal points, there are many super chic samples on sale in DIY stores, crafts shops and online.
+Indeed, if you want the handles and knobs on cupboards and closets to be focal points, there are many super chic samples on sale in DIY stores, crafts shops and online.
 Details such as cupboard and door handles are perhaps more noticeable in the minimalist home, and have a greater impact.